Employment discrimination law in the United States: Military

 The military has faced criticism for prohibiting women from serving in combat roles.
 In 2016, however, the law was amended to allow them to serve.

 In the article posted on the PBS website, Henry Louis Gates Jr. writes about the way in which black men were treated in the military during the 1940s.
 According to Gates, during that time the whites gave the African Americans a chance to prove themselves as Americans by having them participate in the war.
 The National Geographic website states, however, that when black soldiers joined the Navy, they were only allowed to work as servants; their participation was limited to the roles of mess attendants, stewards, and cooks.
 Even when African Americans wanted to defend the country they lived in, they were denied the power to do so.

+The Uniformed Services Employment and Reemployment Rights Act (USERRA) protects the job rights of individuals who voluntarily or involuntarily leave employment positions to undertake military service or certain types of service in the National Disaster Medical System.
+The law also prohibits employers from discriminating against employees for past or present participation or membership in the uniformed services.
+Policies that give preference to veterans versus non-veterans has been alleged to impose systemic disparate treatment of women because there is a vast underrepresentation of women in the uniformed services.
+The court has rejected this claim because there was no discriminatory intent towards women in this veteran friendly policy.

 Unintentional discrimination

 Employment practices that do not directly discriminate against a protected category may still be illegal if they produce a disparate impact on members of a protected group.
 Title VII of the Civil Rights Act of 1964 prohibits employment practices that have a discriminatory impact, unless they are related to job performance.

 The Act requires the elimination of artificial, arbitrary, and unnecessary barriers to employment that operate invidiously to discriminate on the basis of race, and, if, as here, an employment practice that operates to exclude Negroes cannot be shown to be related to job performance, it is prohibited, notwithstanding the employer's lack of discriminatory intent.

 Height and weight requirements have been identified by the EEOC as having a disparate impact on national origin minorities.

-However, when defending against a disparate impact claim that alleges age discrimination, an employer does not need to demonstrate necessity; rather, it must simply show that its practice is reasonable.
+When defending against a disparate impact claim that alleges age discrimination, an employer, however, does not need to demonstrate necessity; rather, it must simply show that its practice is reasonable.